 Visual impairment in childhood is not uncommon.
 At least 2 to 4 percent of pre-school children are known to have some type of vision problems.
 Vision impairment is a condition wherein the affected person has partial or complete loss of vision.
 Vision impairment can occur in adults as well as children.
-It can be temporary impairment or prolonged difficulty of visual acuity.
-Vision problems in children can be congenital or it can develop after birth as the child grows.

 The most common example of vision impairment is refractory error, where a child is not able to things properly that are at long distance or difficulty in reading small letters.
 The damage can be unilateral or in some cases both the eyes are involved.
 Certain type of visual disability can be corrected by wearing glasses, contact lens or with surgical intervention.
 However, if the damage is severe all corrective measures will also not help to improve the eyesight.

 Vision impairment in children can occur due to many reasons.